Hi / Hej / Hallo!

 Aside from going places, I also like to eat stuff.
 And cook it.
 (Or bake it.)
 I have a penchant for Scandinavian cheeses, particularly those of the Swedish persuasion.
 I love food and the experiences surrounding the preparation and enjoyment of something delicious.
 I love to learn about the role of cuisine in a culture, how food evolves over time, and how societal trends shape the things we eat.
 I'm not entirely sure how someone goes about obtaining the title of Food Historian for their professional lives, but I imagine that it is something I would like very much for myself.
 My Amazon 'saved for later' cart is always filled with cookbooks and food memoirs, and working with recipes from German-language cooking magazines is one of my favorite ways to practice the language.

 While I've always enjoyed cooking and the general restaurant experience, it has only been over the past few years when I've realized that the part of the day I find myself the most excited for is when I retreat to the kitchen to start making dinner.
 I've worked primarily from home since making this move, and there's little question that the lack of commute and inherent schedule flexibility has contributed to furthering my interests in cooking.
 There's quite a bit more time to spend on such things when one is able to grocery shop or chop veggies or put on a sauce to simmer between work tasks!

-Presently, I'm a freelance writer and an English teacher here in Germany.
+Presently, I'm a freelance writer and project manager here in Germany.
 (If you're curious about other CV-esque details, I graduated from the University of South Carolina with a degree in European Studies, a minor in Advertising & Public Relations, and shitload of student loan debt.
 I've worked in both residential and commercial real estate, manufacturing project management, as well as business development and marketing.)

 This website is a place for my travel and cooking endeavors, and an outlet for my exploration of cheeses from Nordic countries.